embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 Unfortunately, Arduino IDE does not offer the `Clean build` or `Force rebuild` option ([[1]](https://forum.arduino.cc/t/feature-request-clean-build-option/1291789), [[2]](https://forum.arduino.cc/t/can-i-force-the-arduino-ide-to-recompile-everything/866547), [[3]](https://github.com/arduino/arduino-ide/issues/419)).
 The workaround for it is to manually delete the cached build directories we mentioned earlier.

+## Summary

+- While it’s often called the Arduino language, `.ino` files are actually written in C++.
+They simply receive some automatic handling from the Arduino build system, and the `main()` function is predefined and hidden within a library.

 ## More reading